What is an auto insurance policyholder? (2025 Full Details)

 Yes, but some insurers may require you to live in the same household.
 Check with your provider.

-Find the best auto insurance rates no matter how much coverage you need by entering your ZIP code below into our comparison tool today.
+Find the best auto insurance rates no matter how much coverage you need by entering your ZIP code.

 Can I change the policyholder name on car insurance?